Giving notice of intention

 3. Foreign nationals

-However, if you are both exempt from immigration controls in the UK (eg you have right of abode, diplomatic status or are serving in HM Forces) then notice must instead be given at your local register office.
+However, if you are both exempt from immigration controls in the UK (for example, you have right of abode, diplomatic status or are serving in HM Forces), you must give notice at your local register office.
 You must both make a declaration of your immigration status at the time of giving notice.

-If either of you has a limited visa (eg a work, student or tourist visa) then you will automatically be referred to the Home Office for further investigation which may result in your notice period being extended to 71 days.
+If either of you has a limited visa (for example, a work, student or tourist visa), you will automatically be referred to the Home Office for further investigation, which may result in your notice period being extended to 71 days.

-It is strongly recommended that non-EEA nationals (subject to immigration controls) planning to enter the UK to get married, first get a marriage or civil partnership entry clearance visa before travelling.
+It is strongly recommended that non-relevant nationals who are subject to immigration control and are planning to enter the UK to get married, first obtain a marriage or civil partnership entry clearance visa before travelling.
 The visa is valid for 6 months and can be used for the giving of your notices and for the ceremony itself.

 If you don't have the correct visa, it may be harder to enter the country when you arrive in the UK for the ceremony.